ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 After running the enumeration scripts, are few things popped out for me:

-##### Kernel Exploits - There were some kernel exploits available for this operating system
+##### Kernel Exploits - There were some kernel exploits available for this kernel version

 ```
 boba_fett@metasploitable3-ub1404:~$ perl linux-exploit-suggester-2.pl